ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 As the number of people using Ethereum has grown, the blockchain has reached certain capacity limitations.
 This has driven up the cost of using the network, creating the need for "scaling solutions."
 There are multiple solutions being researched, tested and implemented that take different approaches to achieve similar goals.

+The defenition of Ethereum scalability is the number of transactions that the blockchain can processes per second.
+It is also referred to as Transactions per second (TPS) or Throughput.

 The main goal of scalability is to increase transaction speed (faster finality), and transaction throughput (high transactions per second), without sacrificing decentralization or security (more on the [Ethereum vision](/upgrades/vision/)).
 On the layer 1 Ethereum blockchain, high demand leads to slower transactions and nonviable [gas prices](/developers/docs/gas/).
 Increasing the network capacity in terms of speed and throughput is fundamental to the meaningful and mass adoption of Ethereum.

 While speed and throughput are important, it is essential that scaling solutions enabling these goals remain decentralized and secure.
 Keeping the barrier to entry low for node operators is critical in preventing a progression towards centralized and insecure computing power.